splunk/public-o11y-docs/gdi/get-data-in/rum/android/manual-rum-android-instrumentation.rst

 Customize screen names
 =====================================

+.. note:: The ``@RumScreenName`` annotation is deprecated in Splunk RUM as of January 30, 2025.
+Although this annotation continues to function, it will be removed in a future version.
+There is no replacement for this annotation.
+See :ref:`rum-deprecations`.

 By default, the Android RUM agent uses the simple class name of each ``Fragment`` and ``Activity`` type as the value of the ``screen.name`` attribute.
 To customize the screen name, use the ``@RumScreenName`` annotation.

 For example, the following activity appears with the ``screen.name`` attribute set to the value ``Buttercup``: